-As we like to say, Life is calling.
+As we like to say, It's your life.
 Go live it!

 Once a patient and his or her physician decides that joint replacement surgery is needed, the program begins.
 The process includes:

 Team members review medications and provide a checklist for the morning of surgery.
 Patients will be asked to select a coach (often a spouse, relative or close friend) who will assist them after surgery.
-Once surgery is completed, patients will be moved to a private room on the fourth floor.
+Once our surgeons are completed, patients will be moved to a private room on the fourth floor.
 Nurses specially trained in joint replacement then help patients begin recovery.
 Physical therapists will arrive to discuss specific targets and goals prior to discharge.
+Learn more about our physical therapy program.
 Follow-up appointments with the physician will be scheduled, along with outpatient therapy sessions.

 Joint Replacement Notebook